No. 303 Squadron RAF: In popular culture

 The squadron was the subject of the 1942 book Squadron 303, written by the Polish writer Arkady Fiedler, which is considered the most popular among this writer's many works and has sold over 1.5 million copies.

-"Because the book was published during the war, in order to protect the Polish airmen and their families remaining in occupied Poland from German reprisals, Fiedler used pseudonyms for the airmen of 303 Squadron.
+Because the book was published during the war, in order to protect the Polish airmen and their families remaining in occupied Poland from German reprisals, Fiedler used pseudonyms for the airmen of 303 Squadron.
 This practice was mandated in a memo regarding confidential information issued by the Air Ministry dated Oct.
-14, 1949.[33]
+14, 1949.
 In connection with the 70th anniversary of the Battle of Britain in 2010, a new English translation was commissioned by publisher Aquila Polonica at the request of Fiedler's son.
-303 Squadron: The Legendary Battle of Britain Fighter Squadron is the first new English-language edition of Dywizjon 303 since 1942, and for the first time in English identifies the pilots by their true names."
+303 Squadron: The Legendary Battle of Britain Fighter Squadron is the first new English-language edition of Dywizjon 303 since 1942, and for the first time in English identifies the pilots by their true names.

 In 2010, the squadron's involvement in the Battle of Britain was featured in the dramatised documentary The Polish Battle of Britain produced by Hardy Pictures for the Channel 4 series Bloody Foreigners.
 Channel Four also made a game called Battle of Britain: 303 Squadron.

-303 Squadron was the subject of the 2018 films Hurricane and Dywizjon 303 (Squadron 303).
+303 Squadron was the subject of the 2018 films Hurricane and 303 Squadron.

 303 Squadron is referenced in the first chorus of the Sabaton song Aces in Exile.

+Museum 303 in Napoleon, Silesia Province, Poland is dedicated to No. 303 Squadron.